nuxeo/nuxeo-drive/docs/behaviors/Adobe Creative Suite.md

 1) If another picture is already open in Photoshop when doing the DirectEdit on another document, we will have 2 temporary files.
 Which one is the good one?
 2) If Photoshtop failed to open the DirectEdit'ing document, but there already is another file opened, we will ses a temporary file but it will not be the good one.
-3) If there is several DirectEdit on mutiple files, how to know which temporary file belongs to whic document?
+3) If there is several DirectEdit on multiple files, how to know which temporary file belongs to which document?

 And most probably a lot of issues I cannot imagine right now.
 So, this does not work either.